BrunoCarvalhoFeitosa/OmniStack/README.md

   chamado [Expo] (https://play.google.com/store/apps/details?id=host.exp.exponent&hl=pt_BR), onde ele gera um QR Code e simula a aplicação com Live Reloading e a segunda forma é configurando o emulador do **Android Studio**.

+# About the app
+  This application was created entirely in Javascript through ** Node.js **, ** React.js ** and ** React Native **.
+Its own purpose is   ** register ** and ** connect ** ONG's to People who can help in various purposes and cases involving donations

+ * Back-End: Node.js and Jest.js
+     The Node was used to create REST APIs that will register NGOs, People and Cases, having communication with Front-End and Back-End through Axios.
+There is also the testing of some routes taken on the backend using Jest.js.

+ * Front-End: React.js
+     React was used to create reusable components for the web, its role and to render all the idealized layout based on the purpose of the application and make communication between the client and the server, in order to generate the records in the SQLite relational database.

+ * Mobile: React Native
+     React Native was used to create reusable components on mobile devices.
+     Expo was used to use the Android Studio simulator, with the purpose of also communicating with SQLite having pagination of cases through infinite scroll.

+## How to run it
+ ###### In the browser
+  ** Clone ** this remote repository on ** your machine ** and ** install ** all ** dependencies **
+  through ** NPM or YARN **, to ** execute Node and React ** use the command ** npm start ** this will make that the application is already open on your localhost.

+ ###### On the smartphone
+  ** Clone ** this remote repository on ** your machine ** and ** install ** all ** dependencies **
+  using ** NPM or YARN **, to run ** Node and React Native ** use the ** npm start ** command this will do with both running, Node will run on port 3333 and React Native on port 19002 through of the expo. ** expo ** provided two ways to view the application, the first is through the app called [Expo] (https://play.google.com/store/apps/details?id=host.exp.exponent&hl=pt_BR), where it generates a QR Code and simulates the application with Live Reloading and the second way is to configure the emulator ** Android Studio **.